 Low Refrigerant

 The number-one cause.
-AC systems are sealed; if refrigerant is low, something is leaking and recharging alone won't last.
+AC systems are sealed; if refrigerant is low, something is leaking and recharging alone will not last.

 The number-one cause.
-AC systems are sealed; if refrigerant is low, something is leaking and recharging alone won't last.
+AC systems are sealed; if refrigerant is low, something is leaking and recharging alone will not last.

 The heart of the system.
 When it fails, the whole loop stops.
 Often a downstream effect of running low on refrigerant.

 Sitting in front of the radiator, the condenser sheds heat.
-Block it with debris and the system can't cool the cabin.
+Block it with debris and the system cannot cool the cabin.

 Cold on one side, hot on the other?
 This little plastic motor controls airflow and is a common failure point.

-Whether it's a quick top-up or a full compressor swap, we handle it in-house with proper equipment — not the parts-store DIY can.
+Whether it is a quick top-up or a full compressor swap, we handle it in-house with proper equipment, not the parts-store DIY can.

-Pressure test, leak detection, and a check of the compressor clutch, condenser fans, and cabin filter before we touch refrigerant.
+Visual leak check on the visible AC components, and a check of the compressor clutch, condenser fans, and cabin filter before we touch refrigerant.

-Recovered, evacuated, and refilled to manufacturer spec with the correct refrigerant for your year and model.
+Recovered, evacuated, and refilled to manufacturer spec with the correct refrigerant for your year and model (R-134a or R-1234yf).

 Worn compressor?
 Damaged condenser?
-We replace, flush the lines, and recharge in one visit.
+We replace, flush the lines, swap the dryer, and recharge in one visit.

 Skip the parts-store recharge cans.
-They overcharge the system, contaminate the lines, and often turn a $150 fix into a $1,200 one.
+They overcharge the system, contaminate the lines, and often turn a small fix into a big one.

 North Carolina summers are no place for a broken AC.
-Walk in or call — we'll get you cold again.
+Walk in or call, we will get you cold again.

 1605 W Gate City Blvd